 Although we were a family where the purse was slender and its strings were tight, it was not uncommon to make exceptions for an industrious ward.
 So, she would write extra lessons, help mother in kitchen and wash my baby shirts in a blue plastic tub, and her earthen money bank would be choking with coins by the turn of the festival.
 She was panting with excitement that last year in the fair, dragging around her younger sister for a final heist at the toyshops who would sell their stuff at half the prices before the closing time, once the effigies of Ravana and his kin had gone down roaring with the fireworks.
 She fondly brought home a clay horse for the brother who had missed all that fun.
 It was blue in colour, its saddle painted red, and the rider whose head I mistook for a candy was dressed in green; I nearly choked on the solid ball of clay and brought a lot of grief upon her.
 I am sure our mother boxed her ears in the ensuing hullabaloo.
 As for father, he forbade her to bring any more stuff for me, ever.
 Of course, she wouldn’t.

-I don’t have the tiniest of memories of her but it was all whispered in my ears by the surviving one who would go on to teach me quite a few things in life, like how to blow shiny bubbles off a burst balloon’s rubber, or why the crows cawed in the trees at dusk.
-Sometimes I asked her what she had looked like and she would say if I looked in her eyes with all my heart, I’d find her peering at me.
-I would be warned too, in suitably dark tones, to not broach the subject of this bubbly sister with anyone, most of all, my parents.
+I don’t have the tiniest of memories of her but it was all whispered in my ears by the elder one who would go on to teach me quite a few things in life, like how to blow shiny bubbles off a burst balloon’s rubber, or why the crows cawed in the trees at dusk.
+Sometimes I asked her what she had looked like and she would say if I looked in her eyes with all my heart, I’d find her peering at me, because many things that she ever knew was taught to her by the lost one who loved to eat the crusted slice.
+I would be warned too, in suitably dark tones, not to broach the subject of this bubbly sister with anyone, most of all, my parents.
 To be fair to myself, I remained as faithful to her as a small boy could be, till one day my heart overflowed with love for the long lost sister whom I never knew, and I decided to enlist my father’s help to ensure her return —he was large and powerful, was he not?

 Years passed after that and I’d never hear again of the missing sibling from my sister.
 There were times when on a whim, or for old time’s sake, I did try to invoke the lost one but she would seal her lips instinctively.
 By the time my sister parted ways with me to go to a girl’s school, it was all forgotten like a vague, flaky dream.
 Soon she would have loads of girlfriends both in the neighbourhood and school, and she would get busy in her own way.